-Mass Media Fellows: In 2010, IEEE-USA will sponsor two IEEE U.S. graduate student members in the Mass Media Fellowship Program of the American Association for the Advancement of Science (AAAS) to help improve public communication about engineering and the sciences.
-Since 2000, 13 U.S. IEEE undergraduate and graduate students have been chosen for Mass Media Fellowships.
-Media Fellows spend 10 weeks reporting on science and technology-related stories and assisting print and broadcast journalists at popular media outlets such as Scientific American, WNBC-TV (New York), Popular Science, St. Louis Post-Dispatch; and the Richmond Times-Dispatch.
-The twelve 2009 Mass Media Fellows produced more than 285 original "sci-tech" stories through their media placements.
+Mass Media Fellows: In 2011, IEEE-USA will sponsor an IEEE U.S. graduate student member in the Mass Media Fellowship Program of the American Association for the Advancement of Science (AAAS) to help improve public communication about engineering and the sciences.
+Since 2000, 13 U.S. IEEE undergraduate and graduate students have been chosen for Mass

+Media Fellowships.
+Media Fellows spend 10 weeks reporting on hundreds of science, engineering and technology-related stories and assisting print and broadcast journalists at popular media outlets such as Scientific American, WNBC-TV (New York), Popular Science, the St. Louis Post-Dispatch; the Sacremento Bee; and the Richmond Times-Dispatch.
+In 2010, IEEE-USA's Engineering Mass Media Fellow Smitha Raghunathan filed nine SET-related reports for the Voice of America's worldwide audience on radio and online.